mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 If a popular YouTube channel mentions you, your sales can double overnight.
 If you were already running at near-capacity, you'll fold when demand doubles.

 Instead, what I aim for with TinyPilot is to run at around 50% capacity.
 That is, a balance of 50% reactive work and 50% proactive work.

-For the technical support team, they spend around half of their time responding to support requests and half of their time proactively preventing support requests.
-That includes things like writing tutorials and troubleshooting guides, adding diagnostics to the product to make troubleshooting easier, or making fixes to the code to prevent issues in the first place.
+The clearest example of a 50/50 split is the the technical support team: they spend around half of their time responding to support requests and half of their time proactively reducing support workload.
+Proactive measures include things like writing tutorials, adding diagnostics to the product to make troubleshooting easier, and improving the product to prevent issues in the first place.

-If one person is sick or takes vacation for a week, the other person can pause their proactive work and still do all the time-sensitive tasks their counterpart was doing without it being a strain.

-For some roles, the balance isn't quite 50/50, but it's a good rule of thumb.

-### Worry when proactive work stops

-A lot of the work batches efficiently.
-If you're shipping one order, maybe it takes five minutes, but if you're shipping three orders, it maybe only takes eight minutes.
-You can print all the order slips at once and just drop them into three boxes, then tape them all up.

-So when orders went from 130/month to 200/month, I thought we were fine.
-It turned out that we had been running at near 100% capacity, and I never realized.

-I had recently started thinking about transitioning fulfillment to a third-party logistics (3PL) vendor, and I was hoping the fulfillment team would do a lot of the legwork in figuring out how to translate our workflows to a 3PL.
-It turned out that

-Shipping two orders is only about 20% more time-consuming than shipping a single order.

 | Team                | Reactive tasks                                                                             | Proactive tasks                                                                                            |
 | ------------------- | ------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------- |